sparkfun/eng_application/Documentation/how_to_make_milo.md

 ![What a spoonful of Milo powder looks like](https://github.com/Munnu/eng_application/blob/master/Documentation/images/5%20Milo%20Spoonful.jpg "Spoonful of Milo Powder")

-3. Don't be like me and try not to eat off all of the dry Milo.
+3. Don't be like me.
+Try not to eat off all of the dry Milo.
 Though, it's okay if you do.

 ### Optional Step 3: Making Milo with Condensed Milk